-An Emerald garden, the Queen had selected, And thither the car, and the Zephyrs directed, And there, were her Gnomes too, with Mercury sent, To stretch out the wings of her elegant tent.
+An Emerald garden, the Queen had selected, And thither the car, and the Zephyrs directed, And there, were her Gnomes too, with Mercury sent, To stretch out the wings, of her elegant tent.

-Sweet Flora was drest in cerulean blue, With a cestus of gold, and bespangled with dew; A wreath of wild flowers, which the Fairies had made, Encircled her forehead, and twin'd in her braid: And Venus's Looking-glass hung very near, To make e'en her beauty more lovely appear; Her own Crown Imperial lay at her feet, The Noli me tangere guarded her seat, And a Dog-Rose was planted just outside the gate, To frighten intruders away from the Fête.
-The lord chamberlain, Zephyrus, then had the honour, To present all the Flowers that waited upon her;
+Sweet Flora was drest in cerulean blue, With a cestus of gold, and bespangled with dew; A wreath of wild flowers, which Fairies had made, Encircled her forehead, and twin'd in her braid: There was Venus' Looking-glass hung very near, To make e'en her beauty more lovely appear; Her own Crown Imperial lay at her feet,

-Whilst Lavender stood at the front of the door,

-To keep order, and take all the tickets they bore;

-And a troop of fine Dahlias, plac'd in a row,

-On each side of the tent, made a very bright show;

-The Band was, as usual, conducted and led

-By the Trumpeter Woodbine, drest out in his red:

-And under a Flag, looking lanky and taper,
+And Noli me tangere guarded her seat.

-Stood Jonquil, to write a report for the paper.
+And a Saglose was plantistins for missed the Gatte

+To guard from intrusion the Goddels fite.

+Old Zephyrus, as chamberlain, then had the honour,

+To present all the Flowers, that waited upon her;

+Whilst Lavender stood at the front of the door, To keep order, and take all the tickets they bore; And a troop of fine Dahlias, plac'd in a row, On each side of the tent, made a very bright show; The Band was, as usual, conducted and led By the Trumpeter Woodbine, drest out in his red: And under a Flag, looking lanky and taper, Stood Jonquil, to write a report for the paper.